At the crossroads of digital technology and social justice.

 Grantmaking

-As an intermediary funder, MDF provides targeted grants and contracts to advocacy organizations working at the intersection of internet freedom, digital equity, security, and privacy.
+As an intermediary funder, MDF provides targeted grants and contracts to advocacy organizations working at the intersection of digital equity, tech accountability, and power building.
 MDF identifies emerging needs and provides grants quickly so organizations can take action and respond to threats as they happen.

 Funder Education